ModFest/meret/README.md

 Usage:

-- `/meret set` - set the music for an area to a specific sound. jukebox tag c compatible.
+- `/meret set` - set the music for an area to a specific sound. jukebox tag compatible.
 - `/meret clear` - remove the music override for an area.

 Config (`config/meret.toml`):